Gone Girl

 Characters

 • Amy Elliott Dunne: The title character, who vanishes from her home at the start of the novel.
 She was the source of inspiration for her psychologist parents' "Amazing Amy" children's book series, and she enjoyed a wealthy childhood.
 She made a living in New York as a writer of personality quizzes.
 She is intelligent, beautiful, charming, strategic, and proves to have psychopathic characteristics with a history of manipulating and incriminating those around her and posing herself as a victim.
-After they moved to Missouri, she began resenting Nick and her isolated lifestyle.
-Upon realizing that Nick was being unfaithful, Amy was enraged at his disregard for the effort she had made to become the perfect "cool girl" to keep him happy in their relationship, and feels that he stole her life.
+She places great importance in the appearance and perception of things, and knows how to manipulate others using this.
+After they moved to Missouri, Amy began resenting Nick and her isolated, reduced, lifestyle.
+Upon realizing that Nick was being unfaithful, Amy was enraged at his disregard for the effort she had made to become the perfect "cool girl" wife he wanted to keep him happy in their relationship.
+Amy feels that he wasted her life and wants to walk away consequence free after taking advantage of Amy and not holding up his side of the bargain.
 Amy then spent a year developing a complex revenge plan to frame him for her murder.
 She planned to wait until Nick was found guilty before drowning herself in the Gulf of Mexico, so it would appear her body floated down the Mississippi River.
 After seeing on TV that Nick acknowledges his wrongdoing and that he is aware of what she has done, Amy decides that he is capable of acting as the perfect husband for her in return, and wants to return to their marriage.
 She kills Desi Collings, her old boyfriend, in order to return home and convince the public that she was kidnapped and raped by Desi.
 Amy ultimately blackmails Nick into staying with her by inseminating herself with his sperm, and is satisfied to maintain their image as a perfect couple.[1]

 • Lance Nicholas ("Nick") Dunne: Raised in a working-class household with a verbally abusive father, a mother who eventually divorced his father, and a twin sister, Margo, with whom he is close.
 Nick worries about the influence his misogynistic father has had on his personality, and is very concerned with being likable.
 He worked as a journalist after moving to New York City.
 He and Amy returned to his hometown, where he became increasingly distant from Amy and depressed from the stress of his mother's cancer and father's Alzheimer's disease.
 Amy gave him money to open "The Bar" with his twin sister.
-He fell out of love with Amy and had an affair with one of his students, Andie.
+All of these hardships and responsibilities cause Nick to grow lazy and check out of his marriage.
+He became apathetic with Amy and had an affair with one of his students, Andie.
+Nick's lack of reciprocal effort to please Amy in their marriage enrages her.
 After Amy's disappearance, Nick realizes her plan to frame him, and grasps the extent of her sociopathy.
 He manipulates her into coming home by saying what he knows she wants to hear during television interviews.
-When Amy returns, Nick tried to convince her to divorce him, but she refuses, requiring him to maintain the image of their healed marriage.
+When Amy returns, Nick tried to convince her to divorce him, but she refuses, requiring him to maintain the image of their healed marriage and permanently keep up efforts to appear as the perfect husband.
 He ultimately resigns to stay with her after she threatens to make his child hate him or falsely accuse him of abuse.[1]

 • Jim Gilpin: A detective who participated in Nick's investigation.
 He is described by Nick as having "fleshy bags under his eyes" and "scraggly white whiskers in his mustache."[1]